Journey to Belonging: Choice and Inclusion

 - Streamline administrative processes such as reporting and contracting so providers can focus on supporting people, not completing paperwork

-2. Reduce service barriers for people though strategic partnerships
+2. Reduce service barriers for people through strategic partnerships

 To support people through key life transitions we will: